Make DIY Concrete Pumpkins (With a Fancy Twist)

 The green shimmer paint will darken it a bit and give it some added depth.
 The gold makes it fancy!

 To paint this, you’ll do a paint wash.
 It’s easiest if you have a palette type of tray for this.
-Take a drop or two of the green and place it in a palette section and add a little water.
+First, place a paper towel underneath the concrete pumpkin.
+This will be a little messy.

-In the next little tray section, add some of that watered down paint and water it down a bit more.
-This gives you two levels of a whitewash to play with.
+Add some of the watered-down paint in the next little tray section and water it down a bit more.
+It gives you two levels of a whitewash to play with.

-I used the more watered down paint on the edges and the less watered down paint in the middle of each section.
+I used the more watered-down paint on the edges and the more concentrated color on the top of the pumpkin and the middle of each section to emphasize the depth of the pumpkin shape.

 Step 7.
 Make The Stalk For The Cement Pumpkin

-Wait for the pumpkin paint to dry, before making the stalk.
-In the mean time, take some dried moss and rub it together in your hands.
+Wait for the pumpkin paint to dry before making the stalk.
+In the meantime, take some dried peat moss and rub it together in your hands.

 Keep crushing it together until you almost have powder.
 Put this into a small bowl and set it aside.